-Professionally, I’ve spent the past six year searching for the perfect job.
+Professionally, I’ve spent the past seven years searching for the perfect job.
 I’ve worked for a gamut of companies from small start-up ventures to Fortune 500s, selling everything from vaccines to virtual worlds.
 I’ve had some glamorous experiences along the way: lunches with Alec and Billy Baldwin, an awards event with the cast of The Sopranos, an impromptu meeting with Tommy Hilfiger; some intense ones too: teaching a room full of doctors about immunology (what do I possibly know about immunology that they don’t?!), holding my breath as I demoed beta software for a room full of business execs, and training classrooms full of young, hungry sales reps how to sell.
 What have I learned from it all?
 That there’s no such thing as the perfect job.
 Each has its ups and downs but I’ve learned many valuable skills – and pushed myself beyond what I thought possible – along the way.

 Despite all of the amazing things I’ve gotten to do in my professional career, I’ve had a deep desire to write since I was a little girl.
 Like most writers, I wrote my first book at 5 or 6 years old.
 It was a story about a little girl with 18 brothers and sisters who all had to share one bathroom (talk about conflict!).
 I always looked at the world with an inquisitive eye and was that (annoying) child that incessantly asked why?
 I’m a big believer in living your life and doing the things you desire.
 On my first date with my husband, he told me that he had always wanted to try skydiving.
 I had always wanted to, too.
 So, guess what our second date was?